 Chapter Summaries: A thorough description of each chapter, typically paragraph summaries.
 If you are proposing a cookbook, be sure to include the number of recipes you envision in each chapter.
 This section will be strengthened if you can provide as complete a listing of recipe titles as possible.

 Complete Sample Chapter: The most important section of the proposal.
-It should be fluent and well organized, and must include a strong set of recipes.
+It should be fluent and well organized, and must include a strong set of at least 6-10 recipes.
 This single chapter should illustrate the overall concept of the book and should provide clearly demonstrate your writing ability and recipe technique.
 The key to this section is to “show” rather than “tell.”
 All recipes must be fully tested.